Where have you been for the last three years? Dead? In a ditch? Dead in the ditch that is the Marianas Trench?

 WHAT?
 NO. CALL POISON CONTROL AND GO TO THE HOSPITAL.
 Perfumes aren't food.
 Only the free candy is food, and even then, exercise COMMON SENSE.

 Should I pour perfume on my baby?

 No. If your baby is foul, bathe it.
+With unscented baby soap.
 Same goes for pets.